 - Final welcome email

-The reason the ‘signup thank you page’ and the ‘confirmation thank you page’ are both grayed out in the image above, is because I already created these inside my WordPress site using another plugin called Thrive Architect visual editor.
+The reason the ‘signup thank you page’ and the ‘confirmation thank you page’ are both grayed out in the image above, is because I already created these inside my WordPress site using another plugin called Thrive Architect.

-- It keeps users engaged on my site.
+- I get to keep my users engaged on my site.

-Moreover, with a custom ‘thank you page’ I can add my own content, custom links, and any special offers I think my new subs might be interested in.
+Moreover, with a custom ‘thank you page’ I can add my own unique content, custom links, and any relevant special offers I think my new subscribers might be interested in.

 So, once I have all of these pages set up correctly, the next step I take is configuring Thrive Leads with MailChimp using API connection.